How to Be a Successful Contestant on The Bachelor, According to Former Bachelorette Jojo Fletcher

 JF: Not yet, no wedding date set.
 We’re very happy with our situation right now.
 There’s no rush for us, and we’re just as committed as ever.
 That’s one of those things where when the timing is right, we’ll deal with that, but we don’t feel the pressure to rush into it.
 So not yet, but hopefully sometime soon!

 IS: You've mentioned before that you were a fan of The Bachelor before being on it.
-Do you have any advice for fans who are thinking of auditioning for The Bachelor or The Bachelorette like you did?
+Do you have any advice for fans who are thinking of auditioning for the show like you did?

 JF: Totally!
 Anyone that always asks me, 'Is the show real, should I do it?,' the answer is yes.
 It is a TV show, but at the end of the day, it's very real.
 Your feelings are real, and the things that you do are real, and no one tells you what to do as far as who to pick.
 It was one of the greatest things I’ve ever done in my life, and I’m forever grateful to have had that experience.